 People look for information by asking questions and The New York Times is uniquely positioned to give them answers.
-Ask NYT reaches its readers with conversational experiences that transform the report’s wealth of knowledge into actionable information; adding value to their experience and helping them in their daily lives to better understand the world.
+Ask NYT reaches its users with conversational experiences that transform the Times’s wealth of knowledge into actionable information; adding value to their experience and helping them in their daily lives to better understand the world.

 Role: Product Design Lead